Best cellular trail cameras of 2022

 • Requires multiple subscriptions for multiple cameras

 This compact, versatile trail camera complements its solid hardware with a robust mobile app.
 The SPYPOINT LINK-MICRO-LTE-V packs its frills into the included app.
-The 10-megapixel camera with a .5 second trigger time doesn’t capitalize on high definition and speed the way some pricer cameras do, but with an 80 foot range, it delivers a good enough image for the purpose.
+The 10-megapixel camera with a .5 second trigger time doesn’t capitalize on high definition and the way some pricer cameras do, but with an 80 foot range, it delivers a good enough image for the purpose.

 Using LTE the camera sends photos directly to you via app service.
 The service is far more affordable than some, offering a free plan with 100 photos, and priced plans from 250 photos to unlimited.
-A secondary subscription service can reduce the price of running multiple cameras simultaneously.
+A secondary subscription service can reduce the price of multiple cameras simultaneously.
 The app comes with some extras built in, such as species recognition, mapping, and weather.
 The camera also stamps photos with some app included info, such as temperature and moon phase.

 SPYPOINT delivers a solid camera with the LINK-MICRO.
 The line is further benefited by the available accessories such as the SPYPOINT SB-300S protection case.
 It also comes with a built-in solar panel for those who want to keep well aware of their hunting tract.